What causes growth retardation? 24 possible conditions

 IUGR is usually diagnosed during a standard screening ultrasound.
-Ultrasounds use sound waves to check the development of the baby and your uterus.
-If your baby is smaller than usual, the doctor may suspect IUGR.
+Ultrasounds use sound waves to check the development of your fetus and your uterus.
+If your fetus is smaller than usual, your doctor may suspect IUGR.

 A smaller than normal fetus may be no cause for concern in early pregnancy.
 Many women are unsure of their last menstrual period.
-Therefore, the baby’s gestational age may not be accurate.
-A baby may appear to be small when it is actually the correct size.
+Therefore, your fetus’s gestational age may not be accurate.
+The fetus may appear to be small when it’s actually the correct size.

-When IUGR is suspected in early pregnancy, your doctor will monitor the baby’s growth through regular ultrasounds.
-If the baby fails to grow properly, the doctor may diagnose IUGR.
+When IUGR is suspected in early pregnancy, your doctor will monitor your fetus’s growth through regular ultrasounds.
+If your baby fails to grow properly, your doctor may diagnose IUGR.

-An amniocentesis test may be suggested if the doctor suspects IUGR.
-For this test, the doctor will insert a long, hollow needle through your abdomen into the amniotic sac.
-Then the doctor takes a sample of the fluid.
+An amniocentesis test may be suggested if your doctor suspects IUGR.
+For this test, your doctor will insert a long, hollow needle through your abdomen into your amniotic sac.
+Then your doctor will take a sample of the fluid.
 This sample is tested for signs of abnormalities.

 Depending on the cause, IUGR may be reversible.

-Before offering treatment, your doctor may monitor the baby using:
+Before offering treatment, your doctor may monitor your fetus using:

-- ultrasound—to see how your baby’s organs are developing and check for normal movements
+- ultrasound, to see how their organs are developing and to check for normal movements

-- heart-rate monitoring—to be certain the baby’s heart rate increases as it moves
+- heart-rate monitoring, to be certain their heart rate increases as it moves

-- doppler flow studies—to make certain that the baby’s blood is flowing properly
+- Doppler flow studies, to make certain that their blood is flowing properly

 Treatment will focus on addressing the underlying cause of IUGR.
 Depending on the cause, one of the following treatment options may be useful: